Icinga/icinga2/doc/1-about.md

 #### Changes
-* Generated object names (host with services array) use an exclamation mark instead of a colon as seperator.
+* Generated object names (host with services array) use an exclamation mark instead of a colon as separator.
 State file objects with downtimes, comments, etc are invalid (unknown) for that reason.
 * Script variables are set using 'var' and 'const' instead of the previous 'set' identifier
 * ITL constants are now embedded in libicinga